Friday, November 22, 2013

 near-apricot taste on the tongue.
 The bodies of the smoke and liquid

 Firestone Walker's XVI Anniversary Ale (13 percent a.b.v., $23 for a 650 ml bottle)

 Since 2006, Firestone Walker has released a limited-edition anniversary ale.
-The unique aspect of this beer is its a blend of multiple barrel-aged beers that the beer brews on a regular basis.
+The unique aspect of this beer is its a blend of multiple barrel-aged beers that the company brews on a regular basis.
 All total, 226 oak barrels and eight different beers have found it's way into XVI, giving the beer a complexity that is out of this world.
-This year's version if 42 percent stout and includes a brew that has seen time in barrels that housed tequila.
+This year's blend includes 42 percent stout and liquid that has seen time in barrels that housed tequila.

 APPEARANCE: Comes out of the bottle a dark brown, nearly cola color that, when held up to light, shows olive green and red tinge.
 Thin coat of espresso-colored lacing revive with a swirl of the glass.

 NOSE: A complex, boozy fragrance settles to offer mocha, licorice, bubblegum, cacao and vanilla notes.

 PALATE: A lovely, smooth mouthfeel, trace bourbon and brandy notes hit the tip of the tongue and release a ton of flavor: spiced cacao, roasted cocoa bean.
 The drying alcohol and caramel finish begs for smoke.